Arizona City, Arizona

 Arizona City is an unincorporated census-designated place (CDP) in southwestern Pinal County, Arizona, United States.
 It is located near the junction of Interstate 8 and Interstate 10 at the midpoint between Phoenix and Tucson, approximately 60 mi from the downtown of both cities.
-The population was 10,475 as of the 2010 U.S. census.
-It is estimated to be approximately 11,030 as of a 2017 U.S. Census estimate.
-Arizona City is a rural, primarily residential community that features a 48-acre (19 ha) man-made lake These attributes make the community a popular snowbird destination, with the population increasing by as much as 5,000 people in the winter months to reach the census figure of 11,030.
-Most recently after the last Census, many full-time residents have relocated to the unincorporate town.
+The population was 9,868 as of the 2020 United States census, a decrease from 10,475 people from the 2010 United States census.

+Arizona City is a rural, primarily residential community that features a 48-acre (19 ha) man-made lake.
+These attributes make the community a popular snowbird destination, with the population increasing by as much as 5,000 people in the winter months.